-On the Classification Learner tab, click the arrow at the right of the Model Type section to open the gallery.
+On the Classification Learner tab, click the arrow at the right of the Models section to open the gallery.
 Then, under Ensemble Classifiers, click Boosted Trees.

-The Current Model pane of the Data Browser displays the default settings of the boosted tree ensemble model.
+The model Summary tab displays the default settings of the boosted tree ensemble model.

-On the Classification Learner tab, in the Training section, click Train.
-When the training is complete, the History pane of the Data Browser displays the 5-fold, cross-validated classification accuracy.
+On the Classification Learner tab, in the Train section, click Train All and select Train Selected.
+When the training is complete, the Models pane displays the 5-fold, cross-validated classification accuracy.

 trainedModel contains the compact model.
 Extract the trained model from the structure.

 Train Boosted Tree Ensemble at Command Line